JSischo/Waupaca_repo/README.md

   * 3 files with stray and surrender details for each year

 * Data is stored in a AWS RDS database
-* Data was cleaned in python dropping sesative information
+* Data was cleaned in python dropping sensitive information
 * The Orginal CSVs were stored into two tables
-* Two additional tables new table was created to store latitudes and longitueds for stray and adopted animals inplace of storing addresses
+* Two additional tables were created to store latitudes and longitueds for stray and adopted animals inplace of storing addresses
 * The Final tables are Intake, Found_location, Adopted_location, Medical
 * The Intake table includes the following features:
   * Animal #